How to Become a Roofing Contractor in North Carolina

 What Does a Roofing Contractor Do in NC?

-Before diving into licenses, let’s clarify the job.
+Before diving into how to earn a contractor's license in North Carolina, let’s clarify the job.
 Roofing specialty work includes installing, repairing, or replacing roofing components, everything from shingles, metal, tile, flat roofs, and roof decks.

 Roofing contractors can handle residential roofs, commercial or industrial roofs, storm damage repair, and insurance‐related roofing work.
 However, they do not usually oversee full building construction.
 The job is solely focused on the roof and its components.